-The first two lines of output specify the server to which the request was directed; this will be the default server your system uses for DNS name resolution.
+The first two lines of output specify the server to which the request was directed which is the default server that your system uses for DNS name resolution.
 The second section, which specifies a non-authoritative answer, gives the name of the record and the corresponding IP address.
 The answer is non-authoritative because the answer comes from a server, cachens1.lon.rackspace.com in this case, that is not the root source for those records.

 To get an authoritative answer you need to go to the source.
-This can be done by specifying the authoritative name server at the end of the request.
+You can do this by specifying the authoritative name server at the end of the request.

 -type=soa option to tell